HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

 **site.yml**

-- This playbook contains the script to deploy HPE Ezmeral Container platform starting from the OS_deployment until tenant configuration.
+- This playbook contains the script to deploy HPE Ezmeral Runtime Enterprise starting from the OS_deployment until tenant configuration.

 **OS_deployment.yml**